 Each year you have a different number of courses that are required.
-In addition to these required subjects, you have two other kinds of courses you need to take: Compulsory-Optional Courses and courses related to your Master's Thesis.
+In addition to these required subjects, you have two other kinds of courses you need to take: Compulsory-Optional Courses and courses related to your Bachelor's Thesis.

 Additionally, there are prerequisite courses that you must pass in order to progress through your studies.
 This is especially true in the first year.

-Master's Thesis Courses
+Bachelor's Thesis Courses

 Passing each of these courses requires work with a supervisor.
 You can find out what our teachers are interested in supervising in IS in the application Packages of Topics (under Student).
 Then you can contact a potential supervisor and work out all necessary things with them.